You are here

-The Curriculum Services division is responsible for development, adoption/adaptation and implementation of all curriculum, Foundation documents, teaching resources, and student learning materials associated with programs of study for all grades (K to 12) in the Nunavut public school system.
+The Curriculum Development division is responsible for development, adoption/adaptation and implementation of all curriculum, Foundation documents, teaching resources, and student learning materials associated with programs of study for all grades (K to 12) in the Nunavut public school system.

 The unit ensures that all materials used in Nunavut schools reflect education best practices, Inuit Qaujimajatuqangit, and the philosophical approaches of the Department of Education.

 Strands refer to groupings of programs of study that may be interconnected or lend themselves to cross-curricular instruction.
 The intent of using strands to organize programs of study and instruction is to help students understand the connections between various learnings and strategies that lead to successful application of learning new contexts.

 Programs of study

 Programs of study refers to what students are expected to learn and do in a given subject area and grade.
 Programs of study generally state desired outcomes and a planned sequence that will be used to help students achieve those outcomes.

 Resources are materials developed to help educators support the achievement of outcomes for their students.
 Resources can range from fully-developed units based on themes or other ways of organizing content.
 Resources can also include teacher instructional guides or supporting resources such as videos or activity guides to help expand upon certain concepts or techniques.